e-margot/TinAnal/README.md

 # TinAnal

-This is a project for analization Russian tinder
+This is a tinder analysis project